 The previous examples were intended to give you a general knowledge of how to load and display satellite data.
 The problem sets below are intended to introduce you to new topics related to the data, as well as challenge your knowledge of McIDAS-V. We recommend that you attempt to complete each problem set before looking at the solutions, which are provided below the problem set.

 Create a new local dataset for the mudslide files contained in <local path>/Data/Satellite/ fy2e_ir_zhouqu.
-Load the five most recent FY2E 10.8 µm IR Temperature images from the Zhou Qu mudslide event and change the enhancement to System -> Inverse Grayscale.
-Change the range to enhance the colder clouds, create a color enhancement that has values from 190 to 273 interpolated between blue and green, and values greater than 273 interpolated to yellow, add a color bar to the image display window, and save the loop as an animated gif.
+Load the five most recent FY2E 10.8 µm IR Temperature images from the Zhou Qu mudslide event.
+Change the range to enhance the colder clouds.
+Create a color enhancement that has values from 180 to 273 interpolated between blue and green, and values greater than 273 interpolated to yellow.
+Add a color bar to the image display window and save the loop as an animated gif.

 Create a Parameter default for temperature images so all FY2E Temperature images use the same enhancement and range as in Problem 1.
 Then, load several different bands of temperature (10.8 µm, 3.8 µm, etc.) and loop through the different bands.